Terego District

-Terego is a district in Uganda's Northern Region.
+Terego is a district in Uganda's Northern Region, West Nile sub region, established on 1 July 2020 after being curved out of Arua district.
 It is located approximately 360 km northwest of Uganda's capital Kampala.
 The administrative centre of the district is the trading centre of Leju in Aii-Vu Sub-County.
-Terego District covers an area of 1102 km2 and the areas now making up the district recorded a non-refugee population of 199,303 in the 2014 Ugandan census.
+Terego District covers an area of 1102 km2 and the areas now making up the district recorded a non-refugee population of 323,200 in the 2024 Ugandan census.
 Terego District also hosts an estimated 168,000 refugees, mostly from South Sudan, in the Imvepi Refugee Settlement and the western zones of the Rhino Camp Refugee Settlement in the district.

 Geography

 Terego District is located in the West Nile region of northern Uganda and is a new district created out of Arua district.
 It borders the districts of Yumbe to the north, Madi-Okollo to the east, Arua to the south, and Maracha to the west.

-The district is drained by seasonal tributaries of the Albert Nile such as the Enyau River.
+The district is drained by seasonal tributaries of the Albert Nile such as the Enyau River which contribute to local drainage patterns.